KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/03-semiconductivity.md

 #### n-type

 Increased number of electrons.
-Fermi level is shifted upwards, due to extra electron energy states (**donor state**).
+Extra electron energy states are called as **donor states** and they are formed closer to conduction band.

 At room temperature, thermal energy is sufficient to excite the electrons from donor states.